-- 98. All requests for delegations shall be submitted in writing to the CAO or Delegate, for approval, at least seven (7) calendar days prior to the proposed date for the delegation.
-The submission shall contain all relevant information relating to the topic of their request to the satisfaction of the CAO or Delegate to enable Council to deal with the matter. - 99.
-The CAO or Delegate will review all delegation requests and determine if the request will be heard by Council, by a Council Committee or referred to Administration for a response.
-The CAO may consult with the Reeve when required. - 100.
-Delegations will not be heard if their matter falls under a legislated appeal process (ie. Assessment Review Board, Subdivision & Development Appeal Board, Agricultural Appeal Board). - 101.
-If it is recommended that Council hear the matter, the CAO or Delegate shall contact the person and provide a time in which they can speak. - 102.
+- 87. All requests for delegations shall be submitted in writing to the CAO or Delegate, for approval, at least seven (7) calendar days prior to the proposed date for the delegation.
+The submission shall contain adequate information to the satisfaction of the CAO and Reeve to enable Council to deal with the matter. - 88.
+The CAO or Delegate will review all delegation requests and determine if the request will be heard by Council, by a Council Committee or referred to

+- Administration for a response.
+The CAO may consult with the Reeve when required. - 89.
+Delegations will not be heard if their matter falls under a legislated appeal process. - 90.
+If it is recommended that Council hear the matter, the CAO or Delegate shall contact the person and provide a time in which they can speak. - 91.
 If the request to speak is received after the time required or without the written submission, the CAO or Delegate may: - a.
 Refer the matter to a Committee; or - b.
 Recommend that Council hear from the person; or - c.
 Offer to include the person on the agenda of a future Council meeting; or - d.
-Refuse to hear form the person and refer the matter to Administration for reply. - 103.
-Delegations will be limited to two (2) per Council meeting unless otherwise approved by the Reeve. - 104.
+Refuse to hear form the person and refer the matter to Administration for reply. - 92.
 Delegations will be limited to fifteen (15) minutes to present their matter and be limited to one (1) speaker, except where the Chair permits otherwise.